 This sounds like a characteristic of high quality, natural rubber called “blooming”.

 This is a common with natural, high-quality rubber and does not affect the durability or quality of the boot.
-When this happens, just wipe it down with a wet cloth or a little olive oil.
+When this happens, you can massage a natural oil into the boots - olive oil works well.